Wilhelm I: Later years and death

-The Berlin Conference of 1884–85 organized by Otto von Bismarck can be seen as the formalization of the Scramble for Africa.
+The Berlin Conference of 1884–1885 organized by Otto von Bismarck can be seen as the formalization of the Scramble for Africa.
 Claiming much of the left-over territories in Africa and Oceania that were yet unclaimed, Germany managed to build the large German colonial empire.

 Despite the assassination attempts and Wilhelm's unpopular role in the 1848 uprising, he and his wife were very popular, especially in their later years.
 Many people considered them the personification of "the old Prussia" and liked their austere and simple lifestyle.
 Wilhelm died on 9 March 1888 in Berlin after a short illness, at age 90.
-He was buried on 16 March at the Mausoleum at Park Charlottenburg.
-He was succeeded by his son Frederick, who was already fatally unwell himself (suffering from throat cancer).
-Frederick spent the 99 days of his reign fighting his illness before dying and being succeeded by his eldest son Wilhelm on 15 June.
+He was buried on 16 March at the Royal Mausoleum at Park Charlottenburg, beside his mother Queen Luise.
+He was succeeded by his son Frederick III, who was already fatally unwell himself (suffering from throat cancer).
+Frederick III spent the 99 days of his reign fighting his illness before dying and being succeeded by his eldest son Wilhelm on 15 June.